 Just Eat Healthier

 Meal composition plays a large role in weight loss.
 Changing habits is the core principle behind a good diet and exercise plan.
-Don’t make the mistake of thinking you can just change what your eating without tracking calories, or going into a calorie deficit.
+Don’t make the mistake of thinking you can just change what you’re eating without tracking calories, or going into a calorie deficit.

 Depending on the food you choose, it’s entirely possible to consume more calories on a healthier diet which results in unwanted weight gain.